Bryan O'Mara

 Bryan O'Mara is an Irish hurler who plays for Tipperary Senior Championship club Holycross-Ballycahill and at inter-county level with the Tipperary senior hurling team.

 Career

 O'Mara made his senior debut for Tipperary on 25 January 2020 in the opening round of the 2020 National Hurling League against Limerick in a 0-18 to 2-14 defeat.

 O'Mara missed the 2022 season due to travelling during the summer months.

+On 20 July in the 2025 All-Ireland final, O'Mara tarted in the half-back line as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.